-- 6.1.
+6.1.
 Treatment of Confidential Information.
-Each of the Parties shall ensure that, during the ten (10) years from the Effective Date, the Confidential Information: - i. shall be used in a reserved manner.
+Each of the Parties shall ensure that, during the Term of this Agreement and during ten (10) years thereafter, Confidential Information:

-- ii. shall not be copied or disclosed in whole or in part by or to Third Parties without having obtained the express written authorization from the Disclosing Party, except that such written authorization shall not be necessary in the following instances: - i.
+- a) shall be used in a reserved manner. - b) shall not be copied or disclosed in whole or in part by or to Third Parties without having obtained the express written authorization from the Disclosing Party, except that such written authorization shall not be necessary in the following instances: - i.
 Regulatory filings; - ii.
 Prosecuting or defending litigation; - iii.
 Complying with applicable governmental laws and regulations; and - iv.
-Disclosure in connection with this Agreement to its staff, consultants, advisors and non-voting Board Members, subcontractors, or Sublicensees on a "need-to-know" basis and using the same diligence and confidentiality as that used by the Receiving Party in protecting its own proprietary information; - iii. shall not be used in whole or in part for any purpose other than the execution of this Agreement;
+Disclosure in connection with this Agreement to its staff, consultants, actual or potential donors, advisors, officers and non-voting Board Members, subcontractors, or licensees on a "need-to-know" basis and using the same diligence as that used by the Receiving Party in protecting its own proprietary information; - c) shall not be used in whole or in part for any purpose other than the execution of this Agreement;

+6.2.
 The Parties shall be liable to each other for breach of this obligation, whether by its employees, associates, Sublicensees or any other person to whom the Confidential Information was disclosed.

+6.3.
 In the event that there is current legislation on the protection of personal data, the Parties declare their recognition and respect for it.

-- 6.2.
+6.4.
 Exceptions in the Treatment of Confidential Information.
-Notwithstanding Section 6.1., no Party shall be liable for use or disclosure of Confidential Information that: - i. is published or becomes generally known to the public through no fault or omission of the Receiving Party; or - ii. is independently developed by or for the Receiving Party without reference to or reliance upon the Confidential Information and/or the Material and such development can be evidenced by written documentation upon request by the Disclosing Party; or - iii. is rightfully known by the Receiving Party prior to the date of disclosure to the Receiving Party and such knowledge can be evidenced by written documentation upon request by the Disclosing Party; or - iv.
-The information received comes from a Third Party that does not require secrecy, or - v. is required to be disclosed by law or by judicial or administrative request.
-In this case, the Receiving Party will immediately notify the Issuing Party of such request so that it can file the appropriate precautionary measures, and will not disclose more Confidential Information than that which is strictly required by the judicial or administrative order. - 6.3.
+Notwithstanding Sub-clause 6.1., no Party shall be liable for use or disclosure of Confidential Information that:

+- a) is published or becomes generally known to the public through no fault or omission of the Receiving Party; or - b) is independently developed by or for the Receiving Party without reference to or reliance upon the Confidential Information and such development can be evidenced by written documentation upon request by the Disclosing Party; or

+- c) is rightfully known by the Receiving Party prior to the date of disclosure to the Receiving Party and such knowledge can be evidenced by written documentation upon request by the Disclosing Party; or - d) The information received comes from a Third Party that does not require secrecy, or - e) is required to be disclosed by law or by judicial or administrative request.
+In this case, the Receiving Party will immediately notify the Issuing Party of such request so that it can file the appropriate precautionary measures, and will not disclose more Confidential Information than that which is strictly required by the judicial or administrative order.

+6.3.
 Publication of this Agreement.
-The Parties agree that a copy of this Agreement as well as all sublicences may be publicly disclosed on WHO C-TAP and MPP's website.
-Such disclosure will not constitute a breach of either Party's obligations under this Section 6.
+The Parties agree that a copy of this Agreement as well as all sublicences may be publicly disclosed on MPP's and WHO C-TAP's websites.
+Such disclosure will not constitute a breach of either Party's obligations under this Clause 6.